soroku24/SyncSecurePlus/README.md

 ## This plugin is powered by Yohhan Development.

 ### For inquiries and support, feel free to join our Discord.
 We also offer illustration and graphic design services.
 Just open a ticket! [https://discord.gg/A9jgs4SvkD](https://discord.gg/A9jgs4SvkD)

+#

+Unauthorized copying, modification, distribution, or use of this plugin, in whole or in part, is strictly prohibited.

+Any alteration, adaptation, or derivation of the plugin’s code is forbidden.
+Users must not reverse engineer or attempt to decompile the plugin in any form.

+We reserve the right to modify these terms and conditions at any time.
+By continuing to use this plugin, you agree to comply with the most current version of these terms.